 by Pastor Tim Burt

 I turned on the news for a moment the other day.
 (That was a mistake!)
-A new anchor was talking with his guest about their being some pretty bad omens out there in this new year!
+A news anchor was talking with his guest about there being some pretty bad omens as to where the world is heading.
 I turned it off immediately.
 Why?
 Because it bugged me.
-I thought, People are going to listen to this trash and believe it and it’s going to set them up for a pessimistic view of this entire coming year!
+I thought, People are going to listen to this trash and believe it and it’s going to set them up for a pessimistic and fearful view of the future!